prismatic-io/embedded-workflow-builder-docs/docs/connectors/branch.md

 ### If Value Equals

+Branch on value.
 Choose which step to execute next based on a value.

 | Input                | Comments                                                                                                        | Default |
 | -------------------- | --------------------------------------------------------------------------------------------------------------- | ------- |